 Infiniti rolled out its new lineup of engines for the 2016 Q50 sedan today at the 2016 Chicago Auto Show.
 Replacing the previous 328-horsepower, 3.7-liter V6 in the Q50 are a trio of turbocharged engines: a 2.0-liter 4-cylinder and two versions of a 3.0-liter V6.

-The Q50 2.0t will utilize a turbocharged 2.0-liter inline 4-cylinder that is shared with German automaker Daimler.
-The 2.0t puts out 208 horsepower and 258 lb-ft. of torque, and will be offered in both rear-wheel-drive and all-wheel-drive models.
+The Q50 2.0t will utilize a turbocharged 2.0-liter inline 4-cylinder that is shared with German automaker Mercedes-Benz.
+The 2.0t engine puts out 208 horsepower and 258 lb-ft. of torque, and will be offered in both rear-wheel-drive and all-wheel-drive models.

 The twin-turbo 3.0-liter V6 engine will be offered in the Q50 3.0t in 300 horsepower form, and in the Q50 Red Sport 400 model in 400 horsepower form.
 The only carryover powerplant for the 2016 Q50 lineup is the 3.5-liter gas-electric hybrid model.